saurvs/astro-rust/README.md

   let julian_day = time::julian_day(&date);

   // if you want to be super accurate, find the Julian Ephemeris day;
-  // calculate delta T using a built-in function, or get an observed
+  // calculate delta T using the built-in function, or get an observed
   // value from the Astronomical Almanac

   let delta_t = time::approx_delta_t(date.year, date.month);